hebbarshriya/Named-Entity-Recognition-For-Kannada-Language/README.md

-BERT model for Named Entity Recognition using HuggingFace Transformers
+# BERT model for Named Entity Recognition using HuggingFace

+using simple transformere
+using transformers